RingBDStack/DiffSP/README.md

 To facilitate the reproduction of our experimental results, we provide the adversarial data used in our experiments.

-Due to repository space limitations, the data is available through an anonymous account at: https://huggingface.co/datasets/anonymous-random/DiffSP-data/tree/main.
+Due to repository space limitations, the data is available at: [https://huggingface.co/datasets/anonymous-random/DiffSP-data/tree/main](https://huggingface.co/datasets/Mutual/DiffSP-data).

 Please download the data and place it in the `./data/` directory before running the experiments.